AntyFairy/Alphoresis/README.md

 ## ❱ **General**

-Simple no-graphics game, based on Star Wars theme
+- Alphoresis is a simple no-graphics game, based on Star Wars theme.

-Game type: Turn-based strategy/Wargame
+- Game type: Turn-based strategy/Wargame

-Supported languages: 🇫🇷-Fr
+- Supported languages: 🇫🇷-Fr (🇬🇧/🇺🇸-En will be added soon)

-Made with Python 3.1.1
+- Made with Python 3.1.1

 ## ❱ **How to download & play**